MarioniLab/miloR/README.md

 # miloR
 _Milo_ is a method for differential abundance analysis on KNN graph from single-cell datasets.
-For more details, read [our preprint](https://www.biorxiv.org/content/10.1101/2020.11.23.393769v1).
+For more details, read [our manuscript](https://doi.org/10.1038/s41587-021-01033-z).
+If you use Milo in your study, please cite _Dann, E., Henderson, N.C., Teichmann, S.A. et al. Differential abundance testing on single-cell data using k-nearest neighbor graphs.
+Nat Biotechnol (2021)._

 <p align="center">
   <img src="docs/milo_schematic.png" width="500">